Adult Care Worker – Apprenticeship (Standard)

 Adult Care Workers are the frontline staff who help adults with care and support needs to achieve their personal goals and live as independently and safely as possible, enabling them to have control and choice in their lives.
 Adult Care Workers may work in residential or nursing homes, domiciliary care, day centres, a person’s own home or some clinical healthcare settings.

-The job they have to do, their main tasks and responsibilities.
+The job you have to do, your main tasks and responsibilities.

-- Professional boundaries and limits of their training and expertise.
+– Professional boundaries and limits of your training and expertise.

-- Relevant statutory standards and codes of practice for their role.
+– Relevant statutory standards and codes of practice for your role.

 – What the ‘duty of care’ is in practice.

 – How to contribute towards the development and creation of a care plan underpinned by the individuals preferences in regard to the way they want to be supported.

 – How to identify, respond to and escalate changes to physical, social, and emotional needs of individuals.